yaseenkady/tree.pro/raw/13_digestive/5_liver/budd_chiari_syndrome.md

 # .

-Thrombosis, compression, or other causes obstructs hepatic outflow and causes congestive liver disease.
+Heptic vein thrombosis, compression, or other causes obstructs hepatic outflow and causes congestive liver disease.

 # <